Esteph27/salon-booking-app/README.md

 ![bookig ID](/assets/booking-id.png)

 * print_dictionary function: this function prints to the terminal dictionary keys and values.
-For this program, this function prints out the client_info dictionary which confirms top the user the client information they have added.
-It also prints out the client_app dictionary which is printed at the end of the program to confirm to the user the final appointment details.
+For this program, this function prints out the client_info dictionary which confirms to the user the client information they have added.
+It also prints out the client_app dictionary, which is printed at the end of the program to confirm to the user the final appointment details.

 ![bookig ID](/assets/customer-added.png)
 ![bookig ID](/assets/booking-completed.png)